Is Specialist Maths Worth It? 7 Steps to Master Maths

-Assignments are bittersweet in Maths C. They provide an excellent opportunity to improve your overall grade within the subject.
+Assignments are bittersweet in Specialist Maths.
+They provide an excellent opportunity to improve your overall grade within the subject.
 However, treating them lightly can result in a frantic, last-minute attempt to try and cram days of work into a few hours.
 Sure, you might get it done, but you won’t have maximised the opportunity to really boost your overall grade.

 Learn the structure your teacher wants, make sure you include discussions and an analysis of your models throughout your assignment, and work with them to draft it throughout.

 If you have access to past exemplar assignments, even if the topic is different, make sure you use them!